Being pregnant causes your skin to undergo many unwanted changes. Unfortunately, these issues don’t just go away on their own once you’ve given birth.

 5. How do you manage dry, flaky skin?

 Start by applying a moisturizer every morning and evening.
-Also look for a face cream that is non-comedogenic, which means it will not clog your pores.
+Also, look for a face cream that is non-comedogenic, which means it will not clog your pores.
 Proper skin hydration also requires changes to your diet.
-Make sure you are drinking plenty of water and getting enough vitamins C, D, E, and K. And keep in mind that breastfeeding women need an extra quart of water every day!
+Make sure you are drinking plenty of water and getting enough vitamins C, D, E, and K. And keep in mind that breastfeeding women need an extra quart of water daily!

 6. What causes post-pregnancy dermatitis?

-Also called eczema, this condition causes bumpy, scaly, itchy, and rashy skin.
-This skin condition is often triggered by an overactive immune system, so many women experience it after pregnancy.
-It can be further exacerbated by exposure to antibiotics, latex, hard detergents, soaps, or other things that women are in contact with after giving birth.
+Also called eczema, it causes bumpy, scaly, itchy, and rashy skin.
+An overactive immune system often triggers this skin condition, so many women experience it after pregnancy.
+It can be further exacerbated by exposure to antibiotics, latex, hard detergents, soaps, or other things women are in contact with after giving birth.

 7. What can you do to reduce the appearance of stretch marks?

-Like any other scar, stretch marks will gradually fade once your pregnancy is over, but they may take awhile to disappear naturally.
-Expensive creams and lotions do not normally make a big difference, regardless of what they promise.
-Most women can get the same benefits just by using a basic lotion or body oil.
+Like any other scar, stretch marks will gradually fade once your pregnancy is over, but they may take a while to disappear naturally.
+Expensive creams and lotions generally do not make a big difference, regardless of what they promise.
+Most women can get the same benefits by using a basic lotion or body oil.

 Using a topical cream with tretinoin may also help to lighten the marks, but this is only advisable if you do not plan to become pregnant again.
-To fade the stretch marks further, you can try a laser therapy procedure.
+You can try a laser therapy procedure to fade the stretch marks further.

 Above all, remember that you gave birth!
 To a human baby!
 Your body is amazing, inside and out.